venkydevex/microsoft-365-docs/microsoft-365/solutions/empower-people-to-work-remotely.md

 Hybrid workers can work on-site or remotely in a combination of locations.
 Allowing workers to work away from a traditional office is important for many organizations to:

 - Hire and retain workers who are unwilling to relocate or require a flexible work environment.
-- Reduce worker commuting, leaving workers with more time to be productive and for stress-reducing activities outside of work.
+- Reduce worker commuting, leaving workers with more time to be productive and for stress-reducing activities outside of work. ok
 - Save office space.

 Microsoft 365 has the capabilities to empower your hybrid workers to work either on-site or remotely.